anywhichway/jovial/README.md

 Also supported are RegExp matching, soundex testing, range testing, developer supplied functions.

-**NEW** in this release v0.0.24: Luhn algorith for CC validation and more ways to extend JOVIAL type checking.
+**NEW** in this release v0.0.24: Luhn algorithm for CC validation and more ways to extend JOVIAL type checking.

+Note: The Codacy and Code Climate scores have dropped with this release due to some re-factoring that increased the complexity of internals.
+We are working to bring this back down.
+However, it the short term, since we mainatin the code it should not impact your use.

 # Install